The number of solutions of a random system of polynomials over a finite field: Future Work

 Multivariable polynomials over finite fields and rings are also of pure mathematical interest, being linked to the factorization of random polynomials over $\QQ$, polynomials over the $p$-adic integers $\ZZ_p$ via the inverse limit $\varprojlim \ZZ/p^k \ZZ = \ZZ_p$, and the geometry of complex varieties.
 See \cite{BV19, Shm21, Del74}.
 In the future, it will be interesting to explore these connections further.

-It might be possible to obtain more geometrically natural specializations of Theorems \ref{thm: ringmain} and \ref{thm: main}.
+It might be possible to obtain more geometrically natural specializations of Theorems \ref{thm:main1} and \ref{thm:ringmain1}.
 For example, what is the distribution of the number of $\FF_q$-rational points on a random \emph{complete intersection} $V \subset \AA^{n}(\FF_q)$?
 How many rational points can we expect on a projective variety $V \subset \PP^n(\FF_q)$ defined by $m$ random homogenous polynomials $f_1, \cdots , f_m \in \FF_q[\overline{X_n}]$?
+In \cite{JMW25}, the latter expectation was found to be approximately $q^{n-1}$ in the case of $m = 1$ polynomials, essentially relying on the argument given in the proof of Lemma \ref{lem: lem3}.
+Can we more generally compute the expectation and probability distribution in the case of projective varieties for all $m \in \NN$?